FMC Photo Competition

 Individual supporters* who don’t belong to a FMC affiliated club can also enter, and for the purposes of judging, all the supporters will be regarded as belonging to one ‘club’.
 Each supporter can enter up to two photographs in each category, these will be judged against the other supporter photographs, with the winners gaining entry to the overall competition.
-The overall competition is judged by an illustrious selection of photographers and the winning entries are published in the FMC’s Backcountry magazine.
+The overall competition is judged by a panel of award-winning photographers and the winning entries are published in the November issue of FMC’s Backcountry magazine.

 - ABOVE BUSHLINE (With no Human Element)